A topic from the subject of Experimentation in Chemistry.

 Key Points

 • Definition of a solution: A homogeneous mixture of two or more substances.
+The solute is dissolved in the solvent.

 • Types of solutions: Solid, liquid, and gaseous solutions.
+Examples include alloys (solid), saltwater (liquid), and air (gaseous).

 • Concentration of a solution: The amount of solute (the substance being dissolved) in a given amount of solvent (the substance doing the dissolving).
+This can be expressed in various units like molarity, molality, or percent by mass.

 Main Concepts

-The following are some of the main concepts that are explored through experimentation with solutions:
+The following concepts are explored through experimentation:

 Understanding Solutions through Experimentation

-Experiment: Observing the Formation of a Solution
+Experiment 1: Observing the Formation of a Solution

 Materials: